Louis XVI furniture: History

 A majority of the top ébénistes were German or of German descent, which gave them a common language with Marie-Antoinette.
 The most prominent figures under Louis XVI were Jean Henri Riesener, who received the title of ébéniste ordinaire of the royal household in 1774.
 His main rival was Jean-François Leleu, one of the few who was not German.
 Other ébénistes, including Martin Carlin and Adam Weisweiler, worked primarily for furniture merchants who supplied the wealthy Parisian upper class.
-They developed a new genre, decorating furniture with plaques of Sevres porcelain or lacquered wood panels.
+They developed a new genre, decorating furniture with plaques of Sèvres porcelain or lacquered wood panels.
 The ébéniste David Roentgen kept his workshop in Germany, though many of his clients were in Paris.
 He became particularly famous for his elaborate desks, which frequently had mechanical folding features.

 The French Revolution caused the dispersal of the royal furniture; most of the owners went to the guillotine, or fled into exile.
 Their furniture confiscated and was sold by the successive governments in enormous lots, with the proceeds helping the finance the long wars of the period.
-The furnishings of the Palace of Versaille was auctioned off between Sunday, August 25, 1793 until 11 August 1794, and were widely scattered.
+The furnishings of the Palace of Versailles was auctioned off between Sunday, August 25, 1793, until 11 August 1794, and were widely scattered.
 Many of the buyers were British, and some of the finest items went to the British royal family and to the Wallace Collection.
 In the 19th century, many of the pieces of furniture migrated again, sold by British aristocrats to wealthy Americans.
 Extensive collections are found today in the Museum of Decorative Arts and Louvre in Paris; the Wallace Collection and Victoria and Albert Museum in London; the Metropolitan Museum in New York; and the Getty Museum in Los Angeles.